blogscroll/blogscroll/README.md

 Not quite.
 I am very intentional about this project being a directory of sites that people manage **within their own domains**.
 The goal is to create an environment for serendipitous discovery of digital gardens that are outside the typical social media/newsletter aggregation sites.
 Which means that pull requests with links to Blogger, LiveJournal, Medium, Twitter, Facebook, LinkedIn, etc. will not be accepted.

 Now, if you have a site that you host on Medium (or any other blog hosting service for that matter) and it has a custom domain associated with it - fantastic!
 Put it on the list.

+Additionally, you need to ensure that the site does not contain inappropriate, harmful, abusive, or hateful content.
+Any sites that are found to be in violation of this rule will be removed without notice.

 ### Can I remove my site from the list?